 If a definite date of reinstatement has been agreed upon at the beginning of the leave, the employee will be reinstated on the date agreed upon.
-If the reinstatement date differs from the original agreement of the employee and City the employee will be reinstated within two business days, where feasible, after the employee notifies the employer of their readiness to return.
+If the reinstatement date differs from the original agreement of the employee and City the employee will be reinstated within two business days, where feasible, after the employee notifies the employer of his/hertheir readiness to return.

 16.15.
-Employee's Obligation to Periodically Report on Their Condition
+Employee's Obligation to Periodically Report on His/HerTheir Condition